-Sidney Jacobs is an American jazz vocalist, songwriter, arranger and producer.
+Sidney Jacobs is an American jazz vocalist, songwriter, producer.
+Sidney is the newest member of the legendary group, The 5th Dimension.
 Born in Harbor City, California, and raised in Los Angeles, Jacobs first began singing in the church choir as a child.
 As the baby of the family, Jacobs’ musical taste was greatly influenced by those of his teenage brother and sister.
 His brother - a flutist, favored jazz, and rock and roll, while his sister - a pianist, was a lover of soul and pop music.
 Additionally, gospel music filled the house as Jacobs’ father, a radio and television news reporter, had once been a gospel radio disc jockey.

 At 18, Jacobs became a principle singer with the Albert McNeil Jubilee Singers.
 He travelled throughout the United Stated, Europe and Central America singing the music of Ellington, Thomas Dorsey and William Dawson.
 While Jacobs enjoyed singing professionally, as the son of a school principal, failing to attend college was not an option.
 As such, when he was offered a classical vocal scholarship to attend California Lutheran University, he accepted.